crowdsecurity/cs-blocklist-mirror/docker/README.md

 ### microtik

-If you your microtik router does not support ipv6, then you can use the global query parameters to only return ipv4 addresses.
+If your microtik router does not support ipv6, then you can use the global query parameters to only return ipv4 addresses.

 Example: